IrosTheBeggar/mStream/docs/cli_arguments.md

 ```

 ## Choose Log Directory
-Use `-k` to pick the folder to save all logs too
+Use `-A` to pick the folder to save all logs too

 ```
-mstream -L -k /path/to/logs/
+mstream -L -A /path/to/logs/
 ```